Mick Foley: Last matches and final retirement (2011−2012)

-Foley appeared on Raw on the January 16, 2012, episode to announce his intentions to participate in the Royal Rumble match at the 2012 Royal Rumble pay-per-view later in the night during a six-man tag team match CM Punk needing a tag Foley came down to the ring and got tagged in the match; he defeated David Otunga but John Laurinaitis reversed the decision because Foley was not an official participant of the match.
+Foley appeared on the January 16, 2012 episode of Raw SuperShow to announce his intentions to participate in the Royal Rumble match at the 2012 Royal Rumble pay-per-view, later in the night during a six-man tag team match CM Punk needing a tag Foley came down to the ring and got tagged in the match; he defeated David Otunga but John Laurinaitis reversed the decision because Foley was not an official participant of the match.
 The next week, he also appeared, wishing Zack Ryder good luck in his match against Kane that night.
 Foley participated in the Royal Rumble match at the 2012 Royal Rumble pay-per-view where he entered at number 7 and eliminated Justin Gabriel (with the help of Ricardo Rodriguez), Epico, and Primo, eventually being eliminated by Cody Rhodes after 6 minutes and 34 seconds.
+The match was ultimately won by Sheamus.
 This was Foley's last night as an active wrestler.
-Foley later appeared in a segment alongside Santino Marella during WrestleMania XXVIII.
+Foley later appeared in a segment alongside Santino Marella at WrestleMania XXVIII.
 On April 10, 2012, Foley made an appearance on WWE SmackDown: Blast from the Past.
-He returned to Raw on June 18, 2012, announcing that he would be serving as the temporary general manager of both Raw and SmackDown for the week.
+He returned on the June 18 episode of Raw SuperShow announcing that he would be serving as the temporary general manager of both Raw and SmackDown for the week.
 On July 23, at the 1000th episode of Raw, he appeared as Dude Love, danced with Brodus Clay and performed the mandible claw on Jack Swagger with a tie dyed Mr. Socko.
 In 2012, he hosted the WWE: Falls Count Anywhere – The Greatest Street Fights and other Out of Control Matches DVD.
-On the September 24, 2012 episode of Raw, Foley made an appearance to confront CM Punk, telling him to accept a match against John Cena.
+On the September 24, 2012, episode of Raw, Foley made an appearance to confront CM Punk, telling him to accept a match against John Cena.
 Later in the show, however, Punk attacked Foley backstage.
 At Hell in a Cell, CM Punk successfully retained his WWE Championship against Ryback due to interference from the referee, Brad Maddox.
 The next day on Raw, CM Punk announced he would be facing Team Foley at Survivor Series in a traditional Survivor Series Tag Team Elimination match for which Foley had accepted the challenge.
 However Punk had been removed from the match the following week.
-On the November 12, 2012 episode of Raw, Foley was appointed the Special Guest Enforcer in the match between CM Punk and John Cena.
+On the November 12, 2012, episode of Raw, Foley was appointed the Special Guest Enforcer in the match between CM Punk and John Cena.
 Foley's hand-picked Survivor Series team of The Miz, Randy Orton, Kofi Kingston and Team Hell No failed to defeat Team Ziggler in the Traditional 5-on-5 Survivor Series Elimination Tag Match.
 Foley portrayed Santa Claus on the December 24 pre-taped edition of Monday Night Raw.
 Foley as Santa was run over by Alberto Del Rio.
-However, he managed to recover later in the night and help Cena defeat Del Rio in a Miracle on 34th Street Fight.
+However, he managed to recover later in the night and help Cena defeat Del Rio in a Miracle on 34th Street Fight match.